jedisct1/massresolver/README.md

 Even with the default number of queries, you may have to adjust the maximum number of file descriptors allowed for your session.
+Something like `ulimit -n 100000` might do the job.